-Once you receive an email confirming that you’re off the waitlist, you can upgrade to Cash Management.
-If you’re an existing customer, you can upgrade to Cash Management right away.
-We may ask you to confirm some information like the address and ID that you gave us when you first opened your brokerage account.
+If you’re already a Robinhood customer, you can upgrade to Cash Management in the app by going to the Cash tab (the second tab from the left) and selecting Sign up.
+Once you’ve done this, we may ask you to confirm some information like the address and ID that you gave us when you first opened your brokerage account.

 No. This process will not affect your credit score.